ncjoes/pdf-suite/README.md

     $svgConverter->setPageRange(15, 33);
     $svgConverter->convert(); // returns a directory instance

-//You can also obtain the underlying NcJoes\PopplerPhp\PopplerUtil instance to further customize any of the converters
+//You can also obtain the underlying NcJoes\PopplerPhp\PopplerUtil instance
+// and use it to further customize any of the converters
     $svgConverter = $pdfSuite->getPdfToSvgConverter();
     $svgConverterUtil = $svgConverter->util();
     $svgConverterUtil->utilOptions(); //returns an array of all available options for svgConverter